Foot Ache in Arch: Causes, Relief, and the Smarter Way to Heal at Home

 2. Calf Stretch – Lean against a wall, stretch one leg back, heel on the floor.
 Hold 20–30 seconds.

-3. Heel Raises – Stand on your toes, then slowly lower down.
+3. Heel Raises – Lift up on your toes, then slowly lower down.
 Repeat 10–15 times.

 4. Plantar Fascia Stretch – Sit, cross one leg over the other, and pull your toes back gently to stretch the arch.